 Known King's Justices

 - Ser Victor Risley, during the reign of King Aegon III Targaryen, from 133 AC until 135 AC.

-- Ser Ilyn Payne, during the reign of King Robert I Baratheon, King Joffrey I Baratheon, and King Tommen I Baratheon.
+- Ser Ilyn Payne, during the reigns of Robert I Baratheon, Joffrey I Baratheon, and Tommen I Baratheon.

 If the wicked do not fear the King's Justice, you have put the wrong man in the office.

 - A Feast for Crows, Chapter 27, Jaime III.